Splice has released some new sample collections on its Splice Sounds label.

 His debut mixtape, OMGRONNY, appeared in 2018 alongside singles like “WOTR” and “Doesn’t Matter.”
 J continued to find success the following year with collaborative tracks like the Ty Dolla $ign and Rich the Kid-assisted “Lights Out” and “Stack It Up” featuring Lil Pump.
 (Words provided by Fred Thomas of Rovi.)

 The sample packs and individual sounds are available to Splice subscribers.
-New users can sign up with promo code yt2021 to get 1 month free access to the Sounds 100 plan with 100 download credits.
+New users can get 1 month free access to Splice by using promo code YT2021 when signing up for a plan.

 More information: Splice Sounds